Mocking God and

 you burst forth into the light as sun, moon and the stars pealed with joy -- laughing Jesus!

-And finally, here is a short statement from the actual sermon for the day -- a week after we celebrated Easter with its reminders of our Lord's cruel death and His glorious resurrection!
+And finally, here is a short glimpse of the actual sermon for the day -- a week after we celebrated Easter:

 "We who have been in church for a long time have heard this message so many times over and over that it losses its power over time .... we're not impressed any more... that Jesus died and rose again.
 Its like watching your tenth child learn to walk..."